paschels/DefaultInstall/Installation.md

 Furthermore, installing Ubuntu has a very low chance of going wrong, but if it goes wrong, you may lose all your data.
 It may be wise to backup your data beforehand...

+1. Plug-in the usb key.
-1. Make sure to press F2 or F12 (or sometimes F8, this is depends on your hardware) during startup and select your USB Stick as boot device
+2. Make sure to press F2 or F12 (or sometimes F8, this is depends on your hardware) during startup and select your USB Stick as boot device
-2. Select *Try or Install Ubuntu*
+3. Select *Try or Install Ubuntu*
-3. Select *Try Ubuntu* (do not install yet)
+4. Select *Try Ubuntu* (do not install yet)
-4. Try as much as you want
+5. Try as much as you want

 ## Creating space to install Ubuntu